alankrantas/microbit-micropython-cookbook/rc_car/README.md

-# Simple micro:bit V2 remote control car
+# Simple micro:bit V2 remote control car (with a Move:mini version)

 Since the micro:bit V2 can output 300 mA instead of 90 mA from its 3V pin, you can actually build a motor car with a simple breakout, a L9110S H-bridge motor driver board and a generic, small 5V USB power bank.